 One of our US radio network customers-a religious broadcaster-began using IDC's MISTiQ cloud delivery service to connect recently acquired new radio stations.
 They were able to get the stations on air quickly, without having to install satellite receive infrastructure.
 These stations are now seamlessly integrated into the pre-existing satellite-based network for hybrid operation.
+Following this successful rollout, we are expanding field trials of MISTiQ to a current national broadcast network, as well as another technology vendor for inclusion as an OEM feature.

-MISTiQ was developed for precisely this kind of Software as a Service (SaaS) implementation-to allow broadcasters expanded flexibility operating and extending their network.
+MISTiQ was developed for precisely this kind of Software as a Service (SaaS) implementation-to allow broadcasters expanded flexibility operating Hybrid networks and extending their networks using broadband and eventually 5G connectivity.
+MISTiQ is offered as a software licence (where the client operates their own network) or as a service where Novra will offer a cloud-based fee for service.